 What plans have you to retain the customer base and NOT just focus on the new.
 Often there is a great deal more in existing customer lemons worth asking and squeezing for more value for both.
 How well do you manage the value of established relationships and the contract terms there are under

 Do you have a date summary of deals signed with a warning system for renewals (well in advance of when the competition start opening up discussions)?
 Do you have a rolling proposition that you manage without complacency?
-Do you look to find new and innovative ways to prove your value to existing client – some paid, some market intelligence shared to show your passion and expertise in your sector?
-Do you share this knowledge with other sales people to maximise the message and to build an outstandingly valuable all round proposition to your customer – who wants not to have to depend only on a risky one man band?
+Do you look to find new and innovative ways to prove your value to existing clients – some paid, some market intelligence shared to show your passion and expertise in your sector?
+Do you share this knowledge with other salespeople to maximise the message and to build an outstandingly valuable all-around proposition to your customer – who wants not to have to depend only on a risky one-man band?

 In maximising value what condition are your contracts in?
 Contracts will literally be valued as an asset.
 The time they have to run, whom they are with, of course, the value that they outline as sold services but there is much more to a contract than just this.
 Too many companies do not rigorously manage their contracts, nor their terms and conditions of sale?

-Longer high quality professional contracts will be protection against competition, they can add value to your brand positioning in the market, they can extend your profitability potential of a relationship with the client and they can, in fact, protect you from redundant stock, difficult service issues and a myriad of other issues that can arise over a term.
-To run a grown up business the paperwork system and process you need in place will perhaps be the difference between success and failure.
+Longer high-quality professional contracts will be protected against competition, they can add value to your brand positioning in the market, they can extend your profitability potential of a relationship with the client and they can, in fact, protect you from redundant stock, difficult service issues and a myriad of other issues that can arise over a term.
+To run a grown-up business the paperwork system and process you need in place will perhaps be the difference between success and failure.

 Capture please the details of the way you service the customer and think very carefully about experiences you have had in the past and make sure eventualities are outlined so that there are no surprises during the delivery phase.
 Don’t be over ridiculous, but find a happy place where the client feels they are dealing with professionals – indeed a great contract will really support your image as a growing and mid-sized company – don’t fake it – it is a statement of your intent.

-If you and your organisation can unleash the potential of building a continual improvement culture throughout your business – all power to your growth potential.
-There are a myriad of tips and checklists, frameworks and templates to be found at www.companyshortcuts.com
+If you and your organisation can unleash the potential of building a continuous improvement culture throughout your business – all power to your growth potential.
+There are a myriad of tips and checklists, frameworks and templates to be found at or Business Frameworks site